bskubi/hich/prototype/documentation/source/reference.rst

 ,,,,,,
 | Optional, but one of `fastq1 and fastq2`_, `sambam`_, or `pairs`_ must be specified for each sample as these are the data files Hich ingests.
 |
 | Specifies a .sam or .bam format file to ingest.
+Hich will sort it by name automatically prior to parsing to .pairs format, which is required for correct parsing.

 pairs
 ,,,,,